hackalog/easydata/{{ cookiecutter.repo_name }}/framework-docs/sharing-your-work.md

 1. Make sure your `master` is up-to-date with upstream `git fetch upstream` and `git merge upstream/master`
 1. Make sure your environment is up-to-date with upstream `make update_environment`
 1. Start your work (from your up-to-date `master`) in a new branch: `git checkout -b my_new_branch`
-1. Commit all your changes to `my_new_branch` (as per the [Github Workflow](https://github.com/hackalog/cookiecutter-easydata/wiki/Github-Workflow-Cheat-Sheet))
+1. Commit all your changes to `my_new_branch` (as per the [GitLab Workflow](https://github.com/hackalog/cookiecutter-easydata/wiki/Github-Workflow-Cheat-Sheet))

-You can pretty much blindly do this by following the [Github Workflow](https://github.com/hackalog/cookiecutter-easydata/wiki/Github-Workflow-Cheat-Sheet) religiously.
+You can pretty much blindly do this by following the [GitLab Workflow](https://github.com/hackalog/cookiecutter-easydata/wiki/Github-Workflow-Cheat-Sheet) religiously.

 #### How to submit a PR

-1. Push to your GitHub fork by `git push origin my_new_branch`.
+1. Push to your GitLab fork by `git push origin my_new_branch`.
 1. If this is the first time you do this from `my_new_branch`, you'll be prompted with a URL from your terminal for how to create a PR.
-Otherwise, if you go to GitHub, you'll see a yellow banner at the top of the screen prompting you to submit a PR (as long as you're not out of sync with the `upstream master`, in which case, re-sync your branch).
+Otherwise, if you go to GitLab, you'll see a yellow banner at the top of the screen prompting you to submit a PR (as long as you're not out of sync with the `upstream master`, in which case, re-sync your branch).
 1. You have the option to submit a PR in **Draft** status.
 Select this if you have a work in progress.
 It disables the ability to merge your PR.
 1. Once you submit your PR, there may be a yellow dot or red X beside your PR.
 This is because we have tests set up in CircleCI.
 If you are working in a private repo, you need to authorize access to CircleCI on your fork for tests to run successfully.
-To do so, follow the link to CircleCI and **authorize github** on your fork of the repo.
+To do so, follow the link to CircleCI and **authorize gitlab** on your fork of the repo.
 1. When ready, take your PR out of **Draft** status.